Blesmol/pfscf/docs/faq.md

 	Still: If you have an idea that you think would improve this project, please create an issue here.
 	You'll never know unless you tried!

+??? question "Why don't you also provide the blank chronicles?"

+	Should probably be clear, but let's have that question anyways.
+	The answer is: Copyright.
+	I do not own the blank chronicles and don't have permission from Paizo to include them here.
+	I also won't take up any discussions with Paizo regarding this.
+	If you want to fill out chronicles, you should have the scenario PDF anyways.

 ??? question "Will there ever be a GUI for pfscf?"